-Non-response is usually reduced through Interviewer follow up of households who have not responded.
+Previous versions of the NHS have primarily been administered by trained ABS interviewers and were conducted face-to-face.
+Interviewer follow up of households helps to reduce non-response.
 As this was not possible during lockdown periods, there were lower response rates than previous NHS cycles, which impacted sample representativeness for some sub-populations.
 Additionally, the impact of COVID-19 and lockdowns might also have had direct or indirect impacts on people’s usual behaviour over the 2020–21 period.

 Health risk factors such as smoking, overweight and obesity, diet, high blood pressure, alcohol consumption and physical activity can influence health outcomes and the likelihood of developing disease or health disorders.

-In 2017–18, based on self-reported data from the NHS and after adjusting for age, people living in Inner regional and Outer regional and remote areas were more likely to engage in risky behaviours, such as smoking and consuming alcohol at levels that put them at risk of life-time harm, compared with people living in Major cities (Figure 2; Table S2).
+In 2017–18, based on self-reported data from the NHS and after adjusting for age, people living in Inner regional and Outer regional and remote areas were more likely to engage in risky behaviours, such as smoking and consuming alcohol at levels that put them at risk of life-time harm, compared with people living in Major cities (Figure 3; Table S2).